whyvez/sgillies.net-blog/2014/09/14/back-from-foss4g.rst

 lunch time.
 I hope that was all of it.

 If you attended FOSS4G or watched the live feed I encourage you to write about your experience and impressions.
 Come on, do it.
+It doesn't have to be long or comprehensive.
+Here are a few blog posts I've seen already:

+- `Foss4g 2014: The good, the bad and the beers
+  <http://www.atlefren.net/post/2014/09/foss4g-2014-the-good-the-bad-and-the-beers/>`_   by Atle Frenvik Sveen

 .. author:: default
 .. categories:: Work